ForkbombEu/DIDroom/docs/guides/4_sysadmin/deploy_microservices.md

    - _authz.myapp.com_
    - _rp.myapp.com_

-1. Setup a linux server, configure SSL and make sure the server is resolved at: https://myapp.com/ or ideally to the 3 subdomains as above.
+1. Setup a linux server, configure TLS and make sure the server is resolved at: https://myapp.com/ or ideally to the 3 subdomains as above.
 You'll need to setup a reverse proxy (more about it later).

 1. Make sure you have all the commands installed, type: